San Ysidro McDonald's massacre: Murders

 Huberty then shot and killed a 62-year-old trucker named Laurence Versluis, before targeting a family seated near the play area of the restaurant who had tried to shield their son and his friend beneath the tables with their bodies.
 Thirty-one-year-old Blythe Regan Herrera had shielded her 11-year-old son, Matao, beneath one booth, as her husband, Ronald, protected Matao's friend, 12-year-old Keith Thomas, beneath a booth directly across from them.
 Ronald Herrera urged Thomas not to move, shielding the boy with his body.
 Thomas was shot in the shoulder, arm, wrist, and left elbow, but was not seriously wounded; Ronald Herrera was shot six times in the stomach, chest, arm, hip, shoulder, and head but survived; his wife, Blythe, and son, Matao, were both killed by numerous gunshots to the head.

 Nearby, three women had also attempted to hide beneath a booth.
 Twenty-four-year-old Guadalupe del Río lay against a wall; she was shielded by her friends, 25-year-old Gloria Ramírez, and 31-year-old Arisdelsi Vuelvas Vargas.
 Del Rio was hit several times but was not seriously wounded, Ramírez was unhurt, whereas Vargas received a single gunshot wound to the back of the head.
 She died of her wound the next day, the only person fatally wounded who lived long enough to reach a hospital.
 At another booth, Huberty killed 45-year-old banker Hugo Velázquez Vasquez with a single shot to the chest.

 The first of many calls to emergency services was made shortly after 4:00 p.m., notifying police of the shooting of a child who had been taken to a post office on San Ysidro Boulevard.
 The dispatcher mistakenly directed responding officers to another McDonald's 2 mi from the San Ysidro Boulevard restaurant.
-This error delayed the imposition of a lockdown by several minutes, and the only warnings to civilians walking, riding, or driving toward the restaurant were given by passers-by.
+This error delayed the imposition of a lockdown by several minutes, and the only warnings to civilians near the restaurant were given by passers-by.
 Shortly after 4:00 p.m., a young woman named Lydia Flores drove into the parking lot.
 Stopping at the food-pickup window, Flores noticed shattered windows and the sound of gunfire, before "looking up and there he was, just shooting."
-Flores reversed her car until she crashed into a fence; she hid in some bushes with her two-year-old daughter until the shooting ended.
+Flores reversed her car until she crashed into a fence; she hid in some bushes with her two-year-old daughter Melissa until the shooting ended.